 Bloony Prints marked with V1, V2 and V3 explained!
 Why Does It Matter?

 V1 is the first batch production run.
-These are the first ever created prints.
+These are the first prints to go into production.
 They are printed, hand signed, sequentially numbered and packaged first.
-Only (10) V1'are produced for each Tadd Miller painting.
+Only (10) V1's are produced for each Tadd Miller painting.
+These are printed on museum grade archival properties to block UV exposure and prevent the print from degrading overtime.
+The inks and media used for these prints are designed to last centuries.
+All "V" Prints come with a Certificate of Authenticity.

 RELATED ARTICLES